divyam234/webdav-browser/README.md

 ### Why Webdav not Remote Control API

-- Rclone Remote Control API doesn't use VFS cache for serving file so for listing files webdav api is used.
+- Rclone Remote Control API doesn't support VFS cache for serving file so for listing files webdav api is used.

 **If you want to server multiple remote use combine remote**